Procedural Fairness in Machine Learning: Methods for Mitigating Procedural Unfairness in ML

 The changes in \textit{GPF\textsubscript{FAE}}, \textit{DP}, \textit{EO}, and \textit{EOD} metrics before and after modifying the model are shown in Fig. \ref{fig:perturb_metric_change}.
 We can see that the method significantly improves the procedural fairness of the model, while the distributive fairness of the model is also improved to some extent.

-The comparison of model accuracy before and after modifying the existing model are shown in Table \ref{tab:perturb_acc}, which illustrates that modification method has a greater impact on model performance compared to the retraining method, with an average model accuracy loss of 1.8$\%$ (1.3$\%$ on the eight real-world datasets).
+The comparison of model accuracy before and after modifying the existing model is shown in Table \ref{tab:perturb_acc}.
+The table also lists the average time required to modify the model.
+It illustrates that the modification method has a greater impact on model performance compared to the retraining method, with an average model accuracy loss of 1.8$\%$ (1.3$\%$ on the eight real-world datasets).
+In addition, it runs longer, but is still fast, averaging 24.97 seconds.

 Finally, we discuss the impact of different explanation loss weights $\alpha$.
 We investigated the trends of the explanation loss $\zeta$ and decrease in accuracy of the modified model under different explanation loss weights $\alpha$ (taken as 0.1, 1, 5, 10, 15, 20, 50, 100, respectively), as shown in Fig. \ref{fig:dif_alpha}.
 The results indicate that, on the one hand, when the value of $\alpha$ is small, the explanation loss $\zeta$ is still large despite the low decrease of the model accuracy, i.e., it does not reduce the influence of $UFs$ on decision making; on the other hand, when $\alpha$ takes a large value, it has a disastrous effect on the performance of the model.
-And when $\alpha$ takes values between [10, 20], we can achieve better trade-off these two goals, i.e., we can reduce the explanation loss $\zeta$ while affecting the model performance in a smaller way.
+When $\alpha$ takes values between [10, 20], the results exhibit good stability, and we can achieve a better trade-off between these two goals, i.e., we can reduce the explanation loss $\zeta$ while affecting the model performance in a smaller way.
 In the experiments of this paper, we set $\alpha=15$.

 Fig. \ref{fig:dif_alpha} also demonstrates that there is a conflict between model performance and procedural fairness, and that users have the flexibility to control the $\alpha$ value to make a trade-off between model performance and procedural fairness.